Last Updated on

 About 5 in 100 adults have depression every year.
 Sometimes it is mild or lasts just a few weeks.
 However, an episode of depression serious enough to require treatment occurs in about 1 in 4 women and 1 in 10 men at some point in their lives.
 Some people have two or more episodes of depression at various times in their life.

 What are the Symptoms of Depression?

-Several people identify as soon as they are depressed.
+Several people identified as soon as they are depressed.
 However, some people do not understand when they are depressed.
 They may know that they are not right and are not working well but don’t know why.
-Some people think that they have a physical illness – for example, if they lose weight.
+Some people think that they have a physical illness – for example if they lose weight.

 Set of symptoms that are related to Depression and help to simplify the diagnosis